S. A. Ashokan: Other work

 Ashokan also worked as a singer in the film Iravum Pagalum for the song "Iranthavanai Somanthavanum."
 The film also marked actor Jaishankar's debut.
 He introduced filmmaker A. C. Trilokchander to AVM Studios, which helped the filmmaker make his mark.
 Ashokan, along with Jaishankar, and a troupe of popular artists, often toured all over Tamil Nadu to conduct cultural programs.

 Personal life

 Ashokan was married to Mary Gnanam (originally named Saraswathi).
-They had two sons, including Vincent Asokan, who also became an actor.
+They had two sons, including Vincent Asokan, who is also an actor.

 Filmography

 This is a partial filmography.
 You can expand it.